 It is important that all Priory Junior School staff and volunteers have access to a trained DSL (or deputy).
-On each day, the staff on site will be made aware of who that person is and how to contact them.
+All staff on site will be made aware of who that person is and how to contact them.

 The DSL will continue to engage with Social Workers, and attend all multi-agency meetings, which are being held remotely.